 The procedures employed by AECOM during sampling efforts in 2016 will be adhered to as closely as possible by WRA.
 There will be no major changes in sampling procedures.
 A crew of 2-4 biologists will utilize a combination of equipment to capture target fish at each sample location (Table 3-1).
 All sampling efforts will take place during daylight hours.
 Mobilization and de-mobilization to sampling sites may take place during dawn and dusk, but all active sampling will take place during the day time.
 As reported by AECOM (2017), overnight setting of minnow traps was successful in yielding target species.
 Therefore, minnow traps may be left to fish overnight; however, biologists will only check traps during daylight hours.
 Seine nets, block nets, dip nets will serve as the primary method of fish collection.
 Where feasible and to supplement netting, minnow traps will be used in and around structure of the habitat within the sample location.
-Minnow traps will be baited with cat food, and set for a period of between 1 and 24 hours.
+Minnow traps will be baited with cat food and set for a period of between 1 and 24 hours.
 The number of minnow traps, if used, will be determined by biologists after a preliminary walkthrough of the sample location.
 At sample locations where habitat structure would preclude netting, and where protected species are assessed to be unlikely to occur, a backpack electrofisher (i.e. Smith-Root LR-24) will be utilized for target fish collection.
 Electrofishing would be led by an experienced fisheries biologist and would follow the National Marine Fisheries Services' (NMFS) Guidelines for Electrofishing Waters Containing Salmonids Listed under the Endangered Species Act (NMFS 2000).
-Temperature, dissolved oxygen (DO), pH, and specific conductivity (SC) will be measured at each sampling location prior to sampling efforts.
-A handheld pH meter and YSI meter will be used to measure each, with one set of readings taken 6 inches below the water's surface, and one taken from 6 inches above the bottom of the water body.
+Temperature, dissolved oxygen (DO), pH, and specific conductivity (SC) will be measured at each sampling location prior to sampling efforts using a handheld pH meter and YSI meter.
+Meters will be calibrated according to manufacturer's instructions prior to the start of sampling.
+One set of readings will be taken 6 inches below the water's surface, and one set taken from 6 inches above the bottom of the water body.
 All measurements will be recorded onto a data sheet.
 Water temperature will be monitored throughout the collection process, and where electrofishing occurs, specific conductivity will also be monitored.